 Data on hooking and entanglements in the Guam, CNMI, and MHI bottomfish fisheries almost certainly underestimate the actual number of interactions because they cannot account for individuals that were hooked or entangled but either escaped or were never brought aboard a ship (for example, because of a line break).
 Despite several efforts to assess the significance of unobserved interactions (for example, Moyes et al. 2006; Murray 2011; Warden and Murray 2011; Gilman et al. 2013), the difference between the number of observed interactions and the actual number of interactions remains unknown.
-As noted in the Status of Listed Resources section 4.1.4, the American Samoa bottomfish fishery is not likely to adversely affect oceanic whitetip sharks as the likihood of an interaction is discountable.
+As noted in the Status of Listed Resources, the American Samoa bottomfish fishery is not likely to adversely affect oceanic whitetip sharks, as the likelihood of an interaction is discountable.